UtrechtRiversEstuaries/course_GEO4-4436/course/general/about.md

 	2. Does the program do the right thing?

-	3. Can we read/understand the code easily? (i.e. is it commented properly?)
+	3. Can we read/understand the code easily? (_i.e._, is it commented properly?)

--   If you have issues with debugging, please first consult the debugging manual on Blackboard.
+-   If you have issues with debugging, please first consult the debugging manual on Brightspace.

 -   If you run into problems during coding or debugging, consider: